 In 2013, Stuart was invited to become a fellow of The American College of Board Certified Attorneys.
 The American College of Board Certified Attorneys is a professional organization for attorneys who have been Board Certified by a recognized accrediting organization.

 Stuart was again selected, in 2017, to be a Florida Super Lawyer by his peers in the legal community.
 Super Lawyers are nominated annually in each participating state or region by all active lawyers who have been in practice for five years or more.
 These lawyers were invited to select the best lawyers they’ve personally observed in action.
 Only five percent of the state’s attorneys were selected as Florida Super Lawyers this year.
 Stuart has been awarded this distinction every year since 2007.
-In 2014, Stuart was again honored to be named to the list of the top lawyers in the Tampa Bay area by Tampa Bay Magazine having been previously named in 2010 and 2013
+In 2017, Stuart was again honored to be named to the list of the top attorneys in the Tampa Bay area by Tampa Bay Magazine .

 In 2017, Stuart was awarded lifetime membership in America’s Top 100 Attorneys.
 Membership is limited to the Top 100 professionals from each state in each category of practice who best exhibit excellence and the highest ethical standards in their respective professions.
 With these high standards, less than 0.5 % of professionals in the United States are selected for membership as one of America’s Top 100 in their profession.
 Also in 2017 Stuart was certified as a member of The Lawyers of Distinction in the category of civil litigation.
 The Lawyers of Distinction is recognized as the fastest growing community of distinguished lawyers in the United States.
 Membership is limited to the top 10% of attorneys in the United States.
 Members are accepted based upon objective evaluation of an attorney’s qualifications, license, reputation, experience, and disciplinary history.